ubirch/ubirch-accounting-service/README.md

 _occurredAt_: It represents the time at which the event took place.

-# Kafka Interface
+# Kafka Interface Ingestion

 The system will be listening to the configured topic and will store the account events to cassandra.

-# Http Interface
+# Http Interface Ingestion

 The system provides a http endpoint that allows to register events through http.